tzfun/tzfun/README.md

 ## My Journey to Programming

-- 💥 In 2017, I first learned about website programming in college and created my first personal: [VR360](http://vr.beifengtz.com/)
+- 💥 In 2017, I first learned about website programming in college and created my first website: [VR360](http://vr.beifengtz.com/)
 - 🚀 In 2019, I developed a voting system, a campus sports meeting website, an official college website, etc. for my university.
 - 💻 In 2020, I graduated from university and joined NetEase Game as a game server development engineer.
 - ⛵ In 2021, I open-sourced my first project: [Jvmm](https://github.com/tzfun/jvmm), a lightweight JVM performance monitor.